sascristian/HeyberryAI/Jarbas_docs/service.md

 # service backend

-a helper abstract class was implemented, this handles timeouts and receiving data from other skill
+a helper abstract class was implemented, this handles waits, timeouts, receiving data from other skill, asking server or locally flag, context manipulation

 # example implemented services usage